 1. GoDaddy Website Builder

-When you look at the raw numbers from a bunch of different tests, GoDaddy’s website builder frequently comes out on top for pure page-loading speed.
+When you look at the raw numbers from multiple independent tests, GoDaddy's website builder frequently comes out on top for pure page-loading speed.

 Tooltester even went as far as saying "no competitor is as fast" when they ran their own controlled tests.

-That's a pretty big deal, which means GoDaddy wins the drag race on raw performance.
-But what's their secret sauce?
+That's a significant finding.
+GoDaddy wins the drag race on raw performance.
+What's their approach?

-Well, GoDaddy's templates are very structured—some might even say rigid.
+GoDaddy's templates are highly structured, some might even say rigid.
 By limiting how much you can tinker with the code, they ensure the HTML and CSS stay clean and light.

 The Trade-off: You get speed, but you lose some design freedom.
-The fastest website builder for businesses often achieves that speed by putting guardrails on what you can design.
+This builder achieves that velocity by putting guardrails on what you can customize.

 For a small business that just needs to be "live" and fast, this is a strong option.
 However, if you want a highly custom artistic vibe, you might feel restricted.